asecco/Friendship-Simulator/README.md

 # Friendship-Simulator
-Developed for a class project using GameMaker Studio with the GML language with the purpose of bringing people together to have a friendly competition in fun mini-games.
+Developed as a class project using GameMaker Studio with the GML language for the purpose of bringing people together to have a friendly competition in fun mini-games.
 Inspired by old Mario Party games.
 This is an old project from 2018 which I no longer have the the original files for, although the the game is still playable with the exe provided.

 ![main-menu](https://user-images.githubusercontent.com/40510223/122521890-5a090b00-cfe3-11eb-9d82-04996793afe7.png)